KayvonRanjbar/project-01/README.md

 # Existing Features
 * User can navigate to HTML and JSON API endpoints
+* User can see all projects and organizers
-* User can add a project (with input data validation)
+* User can add projects (with Google Places API autocomplete search) and organizers (with input data validation)
 * User can update and delete projects and organizers

 # Planned features